 Name Individual, County, City or

 Last First Organization

-Sloan Madison Tayor Applement
+Sloan Madison Toyog Applogood

 Sangueza Tony Texas Appleseed

 Turner The Honorable Mayor City of Houston

 Sylvester City of Houston

-Zummo Rachel Tayor Dio Crondo I agal Aid Inc
+Zummo Rachel Texas RioGrande Legal Aid, Inc.

-Nathan Alexi Texas RioGrande Legal Aid, Inc.
+Nathan Alexi

 The following is a summary of the comments received as well as the response.